ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tags/retrieve.rst

     GET /v2/tags/Nation State/indicators/addresses

-We can also drill down even further by adding the ID of an associated Indicator to the end of the query like:
+We can also drill down even further by adding an associated Indicator to the end of the query like:

 .. code::

-    GET /v2/tags/Nation State/indicators/addresses/54321
+    GET /v2/tags/Nation State/indicators/addresses/0.0.0.0

-Where ``54321`` is the ID of an Address associated with the ``Nation State`` tag.

 Retrieve Associated Victims
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^